Mylo-Softworks/Klex/readme.md

 Useful fields to know about:
 * `treeValue` - A value of type T? (given when creating Klex<T> object) used to store value for the current tree item.
+* `remainder` (Handled automatically) - A string containing the remaining text that is yet to be parsed
 * `error` (Handled automatically) - Stores an error if something went wrong, propagated up from groups unless the group has propagateError set to false.
 * `treeSubItems` (Handled automatically) - The children for the generated tree.